-- 1. Log into the customer's existing ACE Exporter Account at ace.cbp.dhs.gov. - 2.
-Use the following information when completing the EEI fields: - a.
-The "Port of Export" code for shipping through the Postal Service is "8000." - b.
-The "Mode of Transport" is "Mail." - c.
-Leave the carrier as "SCAC/IATA," and leave the conveyance name fields blank. - 3.
-Complete the remaining data fields and file EEI.
-For more information about filing EEI, refer to the ACE AESDirect User Guide at census.gov/ foreign-trade/aes/aesdirect/AESDirect-User-Guide.pdf.
+- 1. Go to http://aesdirect.census.gov. - 2.
+Register for an AESDirect account or log into your existing account. - 3.
+Follow the instructions for the Automated Export System Certification Quiz. - 4.
+The "Port of Export" code for shipping through the Postal Service is "8000." - 5.
+The "Mode of Transport" is "Mail." - 6.
+Leave the carrier as "SCAC/IATA," and leave the conveyance name fields blank. - After successfully filing electronic export information, AESDirect will provide an alphanumeric Internal Transaction Number (ITN) as confirmation.
+The ITN consists of the letters "AES" followed by the ITN: for example, "AES X20080930987654."